 - Knight of the Sword (formerly the Red Cross of Daniel or Babylonian Pass): The candidate, representing Zerubbabel, seeks admission to come before King Cyrus.
-The King relates the details of a dream to his courtiers, and then permits Zerubbabel to enter.
+The King relates the details of a dream to his courtiers and then permits Zerubbabel to enter.
 Zerubbabel requests liberty for the captive Jews and gives a signal demonstration of his fidelity.
 The King, being impressed, grants Zerubbabel and his company permission to return to Jerusalem and rebuild the Temple.
 He invests him with a sash, a sword, and a password.

 - Knight of the East (formerly Jordan Pass): The time is now 16 years after the action of the previous degree.
-Zerubbabel now returns to Persia from Jerusalem to request of King Darius continued support in building the Jewish Temple, and his aid in driving away the enemies who are frustrating their efforts.
-Darius grants the request and appoints Zerubbabel a palace guard.
+Zerubbabel now returns to Persia from Jerusalem to request King Darius continued support in building the Jewish Temple, and his aid in driving away from the enemies who are frustrating their efforts.
+Darius grants the request and appoints Zerubbabel as a palace guard.
 Before retiring, the King proposes the discussion of the relative strengths of wine, women, or the king.
 Zerubbabel and two other guards contend via argument, with Zerubbabel coming out the victor.
 He is then escorted safely back to Jerusalem.

 - Knight of the East and West (formerly Royal Order)In this degree, Zerubbabel returns in triumph to Jerusalem and reports to the Sanhedrin, or Jewish Council.
 As a recognition for his valor and constancy, he is created a Knight of the East and West, and is invested with a sash and apron.